moj-analytical-services/user-guidance/source/documentation/rshiny-app.md

 ### Deploying locally

 If you have a MacBook, you can use Docker locally to test and troubleshoot your RShiny app.
-You can download Docker Desktop for Mac [here](https://hub.docker.com/editions/community/docker-ce-desktop-mac).
+You can download Docker Desktop for Mac from the [Docker website](https://hub.docker.com/editions/community/docker-ce-desktop-mac).

 To build and run your R Shiny app locally, follow the steps below: